Prabhjeet8963/Path/README.md

-# Path - Curated Flow of Knowledge
+# Nitnem - Sikh Prayer Playlist

-A responsive web application featuring a curated playlist of 6 YouTube videos with custom playback behavior and smooth transitions.
+A responsive web application featuring a curated playlist of 7 Sikh prayers with custom playback behavior and smooth transitions.

-## 🎯 Features
+## Features

 - **Sequential Video Playback**: Automatically plays videos in sequence with smooth transitions
 - **Custom Controls**: Play, Stop, Previous, and Next buttons for full control